-I confirmed that the council has a valid insurance policy in place with AXA.
-This is a long-term agreement expiring in May 2021.
-The policy includes Public Liability cover of £10 million, Employers Liability cover of £10 million and a Fidelity Guarantee (Employee Dishonesty cover) of £185,000.
+I confirmed that the council has a valid insurance policy in place with Ecclesiastical Insurance which expires on 31 May 2022.
+The policy includes Public Liability and Employers Liability cover of £10 million each and a Fidelity Guarantee level of £185,000.
+These levels appear appropriate for a council of this size, although I remind council to keep the level of Fidelity Guarantee cover under review.